robbiemu/dataseek/docs/tutorials/from-idea-to-dataset.tutorial.md

 For this tutorial, we're going to build out that last idea: **The Automated Research Assistant**.
 This mission, which we call MAC-AI (Methodologically-Aware Corpus for AI in Science), is the default configuration for `dataseek`.
 We'll walk through how we designed it so you can understand the process from start to finish.

 Why did we choose this as our flagship example?
-Because it perfectly demonstrates `dataseek`'s unique strengths:
+Because it demonstrates `dataseek`'s unique strengths:

 - **Complex Pattern Recognition**: Identifying research methodologies requires understanding document structure and distinguishing between papers that *mention* a method versus papers that *employ* it
 - **Cross-Domain Intelligence**: The same methodology (like controlled experiments) appears very differently in physics versus psychology versus economics